mayupei/isu-figure-skating-competitions-web-scraper/README.md

 # Web Scraping of ISU Figure Skating Competition Results

-## Quick Start
+## Project Summary
 This project scrapes International Skating Union (ISU) figure skating competition results from the 2004–2005 season to the 2024–2025 season.
 For each competition, The scraped dataset includes overall rankings and scores, as well as detailed protocols (scoring sheets that document the score given by each judge for each element) and judges' information.
 These datasets are used for downstream analysis, such as investigating block judging in figure skating competitions.

+## Quick Start
 ```
 # 1. Create environment and install dependencies
 python -m venv .env